spacetelescope/imexam/imexam/htmlhelp/_sources/commands.txt

          limexam(): return dict of current parameters for  line plots

-         rimexam(): return dict of current parameters for radial profile plots
+         rimexam(): return dict of current parameters for curve of growth plots

          wimexam(): return dict of current parameters for surface plots